H-Theking/h-theking.github.io/_posts/2020-11-27-Handling-Confusing-Binary-UUIDs-Generated-By-Spring-And-MongoDb.md

    `BinData(3,"Base64_id_2")`

-5. recreate your document with this new id, and what every is returned by your client now matches the COGNITO_UUID
+5. recreate your document with this new id and what ever is returned by your client now matches the COGNITO_UUID

 Thank you mongo for giving me a hard time.